 There are many features in SPAC deals that attract investors to them.
 Some of these are related to owning an interesting company as it goes public.
 But another feature, dictated by the SEC, limits downside risk during the pre-SPAC stage if the SPAC manager fails to consummate a merger.

 The protection is in the disbursement from the trust account.
-If the purchase price was $10 per share, the proceeds from everyone’s $10 was initially placed in a trust account while the managers shopped and negotiated.
+If the purchase price was $10 per share, the proceeds from everyone’s $10 were initially placed in a trust account while the managers shopped and negotiated.
 From the trust account they paid bills, they also earned incremental interest.
 If a deal isn’t made, the original investment, less expenses, plus interest accrued, is returned.
 Very often, this would be incrementally lower than the purchase price.
-Something would have had to have gone terribly wrong for the loss to be large.
+However, something would have had to have gone terribly wrong for the loss to be large.

-For everyone involved, the ideal scenario is that their SPAC merges with the perfect target, and that this perfect target does well after the merger.
+For everyone involved, the ideal scenario is that their SPAC merges with the perfect target and that this perfect target does well after the merger.
 This could then cause investors to exceed market returns on their $10 per share SPAC investment.
 Under a less rosy scenario, the downside is minimal in that the investor can opt-out before any merger, or receive their disbursement if nothing was found.
-For investors that purchased their SPAC on the open market at a discount, they may receive over-sized returns from any disbursement.
+For investors that purchased their SPAC on the open market at a discount, they may receive oversized returns from any disbursement.

 Stay up to date.
 Follow us: